AC-dev16/gentle-path/README.md

 ### Media

 - The images used on the Home page cards are from [Pexels](https://www.pexels.com)
-- Hero image was generated using Copilot
+- Hero image was generated using Copilot and changed to .webp using [Photopea](https://www.photopea.com)
 - Favicon created at [favicon.io](https://www.favicon.io)

 <p align="right"><a href="#the-gentle-path">Back To Top</a></p>